adelinyshka/adelinyshka/README.md

 So I'm Frontend developer and I'm fond of JavaScript, TypeScript and React 😊

-And also I'm studing Java, it's so interesting!
+And also I'm studing Java & Python, cos it's so interesting!

 ### Projects